Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 Test Plan Template

 But what exactly does a test plan entail, and why is it necessary?
-If these questions bother you, this article might greatly help.
-Let’s delve into these topics and comprehensively understand a test plan, its significance, and its essential components and characteristics.
+If these questions bother you, this article will help.
+Let’s delve into these topics and understand a test plan, its significance, and its essential components and characteristics.

+A test plan can be considered the instruction manual or blueprint for the entire testing process.
 Usually created by QA managers or leads, a test plan is a detailed document.
 It catalogs the test strategy, objectives, schedule, estimation, deliverables, risks, and resources required to test a product or service.
-In short, the test plan can be considered the instruction manual or blueprint for the entire testing process.
-It is always dynamic, updated as the project progresses, and the latest version is referred to.
+It is always dynamic and updated as the project progresses with the latest version being referred to.

-The test plan document is shared with business analysts, project managers, and stakeholders to enhance the transparency level of the QA team’s work.
-Theoretically, the time allocated for creating it is not more than 1/3rd of the time allotted for the entire project.
+The test plan document is shared with business analysts, project managers, and stakeholders to enhance the transparency of the QA team’s work.
+Theoretically, the time allocated for creating it is not more than one-third of the time allotted for the entire project.

-• Identifies the required testing resources- hardware, software, testing tools, and personnel thereby helping with budgeting and resource allocation.
+• Identifies the required testing resources: hardware, software, testing tools, and personnel, thereby helping with budgeting, timelines, and resource allocation.

 • Identifies risks and creates contingency plans accordingly.